1995–96 Florida Panthers season

-The 1995–96 Florida Panthers season was the 3rd season of the franchise that was established in 1993 and their most successful season ever.
-In only their third season in the National Hockey League, the Panthers qualified for the playoffs, and won three playoff series to become Eastern Conference champions.
-In the 1996 Stanley Cup Finals, Florida lost to the Colorado Avalanche in four games.
-The Panthers would not win another playoff series until 2022.
+The 1995–96 Florida Panthers season was the third season of the franchise that was established in 1993.
+In their third season in the National Hockey League (NHL), the Panthers qualified for the Stanley Cup playoffs for the first time in franchise history, becoming the Eastern Conference champions.
+They then played in the 1996 Stanley Cup Final, where Florida lost to the Colorado Avalanche in four games.
+The Panthers would not win another playoff series until the 2021–22 season.
+This season was tied for their most successful season ever (also 2022–23) until the 2023–24 season, when the Panthers won the Stanley Cup Final.